AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/firefly-expand-image-api-tutorial.md

 # Firefly Expand Image API Tutorial

-Generate multiple variations of an image by generatively expanding it out into larger sizes with the [Expand Image API](../api/generative_expand/V3/).
+Create multiple variations of an image by generating larger sizes of the image with the [Expand Image API](../api/generative_expand/V3/).

 ![shoes advertisement hero image](../images/expand-image-tutorial-hero-image.png)

 ## Overview

-For this tutorial, let's imagine we are working on a marketing campaign at a Fortune 100 company, and we need to create differently-sized images variations optimized for various social media platforms.
-In the past, we've had to manually resize images for each platform, which was time-consuming and error-prone.
-With Firefly's Expand Image API, we will automate this process and generate multiple variations of an images optimized for platforms like Instagram, Facebook, Twitter, and more.
+For this tutorial, imagine we are working on a marketing campaign at a Fortune 100 company, and we need to create different sized images variations optimized for various social media platforms.
+In the past, we had to manually resize images for each platform, which was time-consuming and error-prone.
+With Firefly's Expand Image API, we automate this process and generate multiple variations of an images with dimensions optimized for platforms like Instagram, Facebook, Twitter, and more.

-Before diving into the code, let's understand the high-level steps involved:
+Before diving into the code, let's preview the high-level steps:

 1. **Define Target Dimensions:** Each social media platform has specific image size requirements.
-We will define these dimensions for the platforms you target.
+We define these dimensions for the platforms you target.
 2. **Upload Source Image:** Use Firefly's [Upload API](../api/upload_image/) to upload your original image.
 3. **Generate Variations:** Use Firefly's [Expand Image API](../api/generative_expand/V3/) to create resized variations of the image for each dimension.

-Depending on your learning style, you may prefer to walk through this tutorial step-by-step or [go straight to the full source code](#full-source-code) at the bottom of this webpage.
+Depending on your learning style, you may prefer to walk through this tutorial step-by-step or [go straight to the full source code](#full-source-code).

 ## Prerequisites

-Since Firefly API is currently available on a limited basis, this tutorial assumes you have worked with your Adobe Representative and have the following:
+Since Firefly API is currently available on a limited basis, this tutorial assumes you worked with your Adobe Representative and have the following:

 * An [Adobe Developer Console](https://developer.adobe.com/console/786177/home) account.
-* A [project](https://developer.adobe.com/developer-console/docs/guides/projects/projects-empty/) with Firefly API [OAuth Server-to-Server credentials set up](https://developer.adobe.com/developer-console/docs/guides/services/services-add-api-oauth-s2s/).
+* A [Adobe Developer Console project](https://developer.adobe.com/developer-console/docs/guides/projects/projects-empty/) with Firefly API [OAuth Server-to-Server credentials set up](https://developer.adobe.com/developer-console/docs/guides/services/services-add-api-oauth-s2s/).
 * Access to your Client ID and Client Secret from the [Adobe Developer Console project](https://developer.adobe.com/developer-console/docs/guides/services/services-add-api-oauth-s2s/#api-overview).
 Securely store these credentials and never expose them in client-side or public code.

-### Set up environment

-Before we begin this [Node.js](https://nodejs.org/en/download/package-manager) tutorial, run the following in a secure terminal:
+Before we begin this tutorial, if you don't already have it, set up [Node.js](https://nodejs.org/en/download/package-manager).
+Run the following in a secure terminal:

 ```bash
 export FIREFLY_CLIENT_ID=yourClientIdAsdf123